 A benefit of working on a story starting at structure is that you know what you have to do next.
-After you’ve sketched a basic story structure and figured out who your hero is and how to describe them, it’s time to figure out the hero’s goal will be.
+After you’ve sketched a basic story structure and figured out who your hero is and how to describe them, it’s time to figure out what the hero’s goal will be.

 The approach to goal setting in presentations or non-fiction talks is different than what we see in fiction stories or movies.
 But still, these more fantastic (meaning fantasy full) stories can teach you a lot about how goals work in story planning.